noppa/flow-lsp-jsx-callback-issue-repro/README.md

 ## How to test

-Open the folder in VSCode (it's configured for VSCode but should work with other LSP clients too), with the [flow-for-vscode](https://github.com/flowtype/flow-for-vscode) extension installed.
+Clone the repo, run `npm i`, and open the folder in VSCode (it's configured for VSCode but should work with other LSP clients too), with the [flow-for-vscode](https://github.com/flowtype/flow-for-vscode) extension installed.